 - Construction materials (including drywall, shingles, insulation, etc.)

 - Hazardous waste**

 - Hot tubs

 - Wooden swingsets

-The City reserves the right to deny collection of any items deemed hazardous to our trucks or staff.
-For example, long railroad ties can puncture our trucks' hopper and hydraulics.
+- Why We Don't Accept Some Items: The City will not collect any items hazardous to our trucks or staff.
+For example, long railroad ties can puncture the trucks' hopper and hydraulics.
 If you're unsure if your items are acceptable, please call 319.248.1740.

 Yard Waste & Extra Bags of Trash

 As usual, tag extra bags of garbage, and put yard waste in a biodegradable Coralville yard waste bag or in a 33-gallon container with an annual yard waste sticker.

 High volumes of garbage are collected during Mayor's Clean Up Week.
 Corrugated cardboard is banned from the landfill and must be flattened and recycled.
 Take cardboard to the Coralville Drive-In Recycling Center (212 1st Street) or any drop-off location in Johnson County.
 Learn about cardboard recycling